 Location: UNH Manchester, 88 Commerical Street Manchester, Room 325 NH 03101

 Cost: $5 suggested donation

 Creative Computing Challange!
 This module will engage youth in computer coding through mobile application development.
 This module is aligned with Computer Science principles.
-This may be taken as Professional Development, or as a Volunteer.
+This may be taken as Professional Development (cost of $166) or as a Volunteer.
 Volunteers are requested to donate their time to teach at least one full module within the following year.
-Cost of $250 for the Professional Development track.
 An application is required for new volunteer STEM Docents.

 STEM Docents in the News!